Mohiuddin2/testing_assingment/README.md

 # Node.js recruitment task

 Have built a simple Movie API.
-It two endpoints:
+It has two endpoints as said:

 1. `POST /movies`
    1. Allows creating a movie object based on movie title passed in the request body